Centennial Olympic Park Free Tour

 - Open on Sun

-On this free tour of the Centennial Olympic Park, we'll uncover the mysteries behind one of the most famous sporting events in Atlanta's history as we journey through the 90s.
+On this free tour of the Centennial Olympic Park, we will explore historical aspects of one of the most famous sporting events in Atlanta's history in the 90s.

 Description

-We'll meet at the Centennial Olympic Park ringside at the indicated time to explore an important chapter in Atlanta's sporting history.
+We will meet at the Centennial Olympic Park ringside at the scheduled time to delve into an important chapter in Atlanta's sporting history.

-Throughout our free tour, we'll learn interesting facts about the 1996 Olympic Games, discovering the event's impact on the city of Atlanta.
-We'll walk through several important city squares referencing the Olympic Games, from a tribute to the athletes of Ancient Greece to an overview of previous host cities.
-We'll also visit a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.
+We will walk through several important city squares related to the Olympic Games, highlighting elements such as a tribute to the athletes of Ancient Greece and an overview of previous host cities.
+We will also see a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.

-We will also recall the tragic terrorist attack that occurred during the Atlanta Olympics and examine its consequences.
-The final stretch of our tour will include culturally significant landmarks, such as the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.
+The latter part of our tour will feature significant landmarks, including the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.

-The tour will conclude after approximately an hour and 15 minutes near the original starting point.
+The tour will conclude after approximately one hour and 15 minutes at the original starting point.

 Prices